Mammography uses X-rays to create images of the breast. These images are called mammograms.

 The mammograms below show a range of breast density.
 Some breasts are mostly fat (fatty breast) and some breasts are mostly breast tissue (dense breast).

-Younger women may have lower breast density after an oophorectomy (removal of the ovaries) or hysterectomy (removal of the uterus).
+Younger women may have lower breast density after surgery to remove the ovaries (oophorectomy).

 For women who use menopausal hormone therapy (MHT), breast density may not decrease until they stop using MHT.

-Women with dense breasts (as seen on a mammogram) have a higher risk of breast cancer compared to women with fatty breasts [111-112].
+Women with dense breasts (as seen on a mammogram) have a higher risk of breast cancer than women with fatty breasts [16-17].

 Learn more about breast density and breast cancer risk.

-There is no standard measure of breast density.
-So, although a measure of breast density may be noted on a mammography report, this measure is not used to assess risk.
+There's no standard measure of breast density.
+So, although a measure of breast density may be noted on a mammography report, this measure isn't used to assess risk.

-Some states in the U.S. have laws that require providers to notify women whose mammograms show they have dense breasts.
+Some states in the U.S. have laws requiring providers to notify women whose mammograms show they have dense breasts.

 Although this information may seem helpful, currently there are no special recommendations or screening guidelines for women with dense breasts.